 They all faced challenges and they all overcame them.

-Six former winners of the Athena Award told the Greater Owensboro Chamber of Commerce’s virtual Rooster Booster Breakfast on Thursday that it’s important to help each and reach back to help others.
+Six former winners of the Athena Award told the Greater Owensboro Chamber of Commerce’s virtual Rooster Booster Breakfast on Thursday that it’s important to help each other and reach back to help others.

-The award goes to women who display excellence, creativity and initiative in their profession, contribute to the community and actively push for girls and women to realize their full potential.
+The award goes to women who display excellence, creativity, and initiative in their profession, contribute to the community and actively push for girls and women to realize their full potential.

 Tish Correa-Osborne, CEO of Girls Inc., who moderated the event, said it’s important “to not be afraid to accept help and not to be afraid to ask for help.”

 She asked the women to discuss the obstacles they’ve overcome in their work.

 Jean Wells, the owner of Wells Health Systems, said when she entered the health care field the majority of employees were female and most of the managers were male.
 She had to break that mold.

 Jane Noble, who started Livingston Travel in 1979, said she was a single mother facing bankruptcy when she asked the late Roger McCormick, who was chamber board chairman, for advice on how to make more money.

 McCormick told her to start her own business and loaned her the money to do so.